Shadowkukoy/deco-deepfake/README.md

 ## Instructions to run

+The project was created using Unity version 2023.1.7f1.
 In addition to the raw project code base, the zip file contains a build file that allows the project to be run simply as a standalone app.

 ## Contributors